eblur/multiwave/README.md

 conda env create -f ~/spex.yml
 ```

 Then I installed my other python packages (above) in the conda spex environment.
+Note that the core packages were already installed because they were included in the spex.yml file.
+However, the yaml file specifically installs with **Python 3.5**; so this environment has older versions the packages I like to use.
+The resulting package list is as follows:

+- Astropy 3.0.4
+- Specutils 0.6
+- Numpy 1.15.2
+- Scipy 1.4.1
+- Matplotlib 3.0.0

+I worry about the compatibility of my developer version of pyxsis with Specutils 0.6

 ## 3ML